Whatsapp

 **Session-Authed Admin (web UI only)**

-* `GET /whatsapp/config` — Read bot config + pair state
+* `GET /whatsapp/config`: Read bot config and pair state

 #### Error Handling